-Written and Directed by: David Ayer (Director of: Fury, Sabotage, End of Watch, Street Kings, Harsh Times/ Writer: Most of those movies + S.W.A.T., Training Day, The Fast and the Furious)
+Written and Directed by: David Ayer (Fury, Sabotage, End of Watch, Street Kings, Writer: S.W.A.T., Training Day, The Fast and the Furious)

 Original Music by: Steven Price (Gravity)

-Starring: Will Smith, Margot Robbie, Joel Kinnaman, Viola Davis, Jared Leto, Jai Courtney, Adam Beach, Jay Hernandez, Karen Fukuhara, Cara Delevingne, Ike Barinholtz, Adewale Akinnuoye-Agbaje, Scott Eastwood
+Starring: Will Smith, Margot Robbie, Joel Kinnaman, Viola Davis, Jared Leto, Jai Courtney, Adam Beach, Jay Hernandez, Karen Fukuhara, Cara Delevingne, Ike Barinholtz, Adewale Akinnuoye-Agbaje, and Scott Eastwood.

 Suicide Squad is a better movie than Batman v.
 Superman.
 As of this publication a percent lower on Rotten Tomatoes, this movie is a great example of the short falls in movie metadata.
 Review aggregation of the now famed site is misleading due to the fact that the latter film had more lee-way and didn’t follow an immediate backlash.
 The only success Batman V. Superman can presume to have over Suicide Squad is that it managed to be polarizing enough to have more people somehow love it.
 Out of 10 BvS had a 5 point spread: 2-7/10, and I think Squad is more 4-8/10 it has a 50 point difference between critics and fans.